David Vogelsanger: Biography

 In 2018 he unsuccessfully ran, from New Zealand, for mayor of his small hometown Kappel am Albis, receiving a plurality of votes but falling 13 votes short of the necessary absolute majority.
-He has been a member of the liberal-conservative Swiss People’s Party since 1997.
+He has been a member of the national-conservative Swiss People’s Party since 1997.
 In the Swiss federal elections on 20 October 2019, he ran as a candidate of that party for the National Council on a list of people over 55 years old and obtained 2022 votes.

 Career

 Vogelsanger worked from 1980 to 1984 as a delegate of the International Committee of the Red Cross in armed conflict situations in Chad, Cambodia, Uganda, Angola, Lebanon and Iraq.
 On 24 June 1981, he was the senior Red Cross official present when Uganda National Liberation Army troops massacred 86 civilians in the Ombaci mission compound in Arua, West Nile, Northern Uganda which he had previously declared a neutralized zone.
 He served in 1984/85, as a humanitarian advisor to the United Nations Peacekeeping Force in Cyprus.

 After a short period in the private economy, Vogelsanger joined in early 1987 the Swiss Diplomatic Service.
 Early assignments were the International Organisations Division of the Federal Department of Foreign Affairs and the Swiss Delegation to the OECD in Paris.
 From 1993 to 1997, he was the political officer and media spokesman at the Embassy of Switzerland to the United States.
 During this period, he was closely involved in the controversy regarding Holocaust-era bank accounts and Swiss National Bank gold transactions.
 Vogelsanger strongly defended the record of his country during that period in numerous discussions with members United States Congress, representatives of American organisations and journalists.